microsoft/PubSec-Info-Assistant/docs/deployment/considerations_production.md

 ## Document Ingestion Limitations

-**Consideration:** This accelerator uses Azure Document Intelligence for PDF's and Unstructured.io for document processing.
+**Consideration:** This copilot template uses Azure Document Intelligence for PDF's and Unstructured.io for document processing.
 These tools have their own limitations when it comes to document sizes they can handle.
 The page limit and document size limits for PDFs on Document Intelligence can vary by subscription tier.
 Learn more about Document Intelligence [here](https://learn.microsoft.com/en-us/legal/cognitive-services/document-intelligence/characteristics-and-limitations).

 More info on unstructured.io for other supported document types can be found [here](https://unstructured-io.github.io/unstructured/introduction.html).